mpavesich/designpedagogy.github.io/high-impact.md

 {% include figure.html index="52" %}

-In general, there seems to be a belief that engaged, high impact work—with real users and audiences in mind—“ups the stakes,” as [author’s name] and Rothman agree in this interview clip.
+In general, there seems to be a belief that engaged, high impact work—with real users and audiences in mind—“ups the stakes,” as Ceraso and Rothman agree in this interview clip.

 {% include figure.html index="58" %}